akody/akody.github.io/index.md

 2. Zeng, S., **Kody, A.**, Kim, Y., Kim, K., and Molzahn, D.K.
 (2022).
 "A Reinforcement Learning Approach to Parameter Selection for Distributed Optimal Power Flow," Electric Power Systems Research, 212, 108546.
 Presented at the Power Systems Computation Conference (PSCC) in Porto, Portugal. [[link]](https://www.sciencedirect.com/science/article/pii/S0378779622006319?casa_token=rJDgEfK3xd0AAAAA:8uKhAcVgsUrtuLj2f2j2Yfu3UDh6SY9cTVGljjdXKF3-0xqcbDlqS08j14W0jJh8-HtTnjjB)

 3. **Kody, A.**, Piansky, R., and Molzahn, D.K.
 (2022).
-"Optimizing Transmission Infrastructure Investments to Support Line De-Energization for Mitigating Wildfire Ignition Risk," Presented at the 11th Bulk Power Systems Dynamics and Control Symposium in Banff, Cananda. [[link]](https://arxiv.org/abs/2203.10176)
+"Optimizing Transmission Infrastructure Investments to Support Line De-Energization for Mitigating Wildfire Ignition Risk," Presented at the 11th Bulk Power Systems Dynamics and Control Symposium in Banff, Canada. [[link]](https://arxiv.org/abs/2203.10176)

 4. **Kody, A.**, West, A., and Molzahn, D.K.
 (2022).
 "Sharing the Load: Considering Fairness in De-Energization Scheduling to Mitigate Wildfire Ignition Risk Using Rolling Optimization," To be presented at the 61st Conference on Decision and Control in Cancun, Mexico. [[link]](https://arxiv.org/abs/2204.06543)